 Mixed indicates that some source function-call subsystems execute before and some function-call subsystems execute after the function-call block reading this signal.

-In the block diagram below, notice the sorted execution order for each block.
+In the block diagram, notice the sorted execution order for each block.
 We can see that for the input port In1 of subsystems FCSS3 (F1), the source subsystem FCSS1 (F0) executes before FCSS3 (F1).
-Hence, an annotation of ZOH is added next to In1.
+Hence, a badge of ZOH is added next to In1.
 Similarly, FCSS2 (F2) executes after FCSS3 (F1).
-Hence, Simulink adds an annotation of 1/z next to In3 of subsystem FCSS3 (F1).
+Hence, Simulink adds a badge of 1/z next to In3 of subsystem FCSS3 (F1).
 Port In2 inputs signals from both FCSS1 (F0) and FCSS2 (F2).
-Hence, it has an annotation Mixed next to it.
+Hence, it has a badge Mixed next to it.

 Note: Data transfer signals are unprotected in the generated code by default.
 You must prevent data corruption in these signals due to pre-emption in the target environment or implementing protection using custom storage classes.